aegis-icons/aegis-icons/CONTRIBUTING.md

 If you would like to contribute icons or code, please fork the project and keep reading!
 (Documentation is long, because we strive for high quality.)

-**For contributing, you have to know basics of making and editing vector graphics.**
+**For contributing, you have to know basics of making and editing vectors with vector graphics editor.**

 It's recommended to also have some knowledge of design in general.